fsmiddleton/ACM_Results_ExcessEnthalpy/README.md

 The Results folder contains all results for the MCM predictions, and some results for the 3ACM predictions.

 The way to navigate the Results folder is by using the search function from 'Go to file'.

-There are results for all arrays completed named according to the following convention:
+There are results for all arrays completed that show a high level of the error metrics.
+They are named according to the following convention:
 * 'filling scheme'-'Plot generated'

+The filling scheme can be:
+* uni
+* tri
+* mix

-The names of the plots generated can be:
+The plot generated can be:
 * ErrorMetricsPerFracObserved
 * ErrorMetricsPerNumCompounds
 * ErrorMetricsPerTemp

+For example: uniErrorMetricsperTemp

+There are also figures comparing the results of each filling scheme for an isothermal array.
+These are labelled according to the convention:
+*  'Temperature'-'r1'-'Plot generated'

-The filling schemes used can be:
+The plot generated can be:
-* uni
+* 2Hist-FillSchemes
-* tri
+* 2Hist-FillSchemes+UNIFAC
-* mix
+* CompareFillMethod

+For example:
+298.15-ComapreFillMethod
+298.15K-2Hist-FillSchemes

-The MCM results are named according to the convention:
+The MCM results for each isothermal array and filling scheme are named according to the convention:
 * 'Temperature'-'filling scheme'-'r1'-'Plot generated'

 The ACM results are named according to the convention:
 * 'Number of temperature slices'-'Temperature of the results'-'filling scheme'-fn3='r3'-fn1=-'r1'-'Plot generated'